GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 - Option 1: Use an existing report collector service.
 - Option 2: Build and operate your own reporting collector.

-**Also note that can set multiple endpoints**.
+**Also note that you can set multiple endpoints**.
 This can be handy to separate reports:

 - Maybe your analytics provider takes care of some kinds of reports, and you have an in-house solution for the others.